What is the secret to packing light?

 Even if you’re used to showering with shower gel at home, make an exception for your trip and it will make your packing easier and lighter.

-I started travelling with a one and I’m really happy with it!
-Wish I’d thought about it earlier…
+I started travelling with a shampoo bar in recent years and I’m really happy with it!
+Wish I’d known about it earlier…

-The shampoo bar I use is Auromere Shampoo Bar with Organic Neem Tulsi-Spice for all types of hair, which I ordered form Vitacost in time for my last trip.
+The shampoo bar I’ve been using for the past few years is Auromere Shampoo Bar with Organic Neem Tulsi-Spice for all types of hair.

 How does a shampoo bar work?
 It looks just like a bar of soap and it lathers up when you rub it in your hands in the shower, and then you can wash your hair with it.